Evilpasture/RPS/README.md

 10. The program gracefully exits with a confirmation popup.

 Despite the AI logic, humans can counter-play the AI, therefore it's easy to defeat the AI with the correct patterns.

+# Markov chain

+Does markov stuff
+Use laplace smoothing
+Doesn't use markov chain prediction when there are under 2 rounds of RPS played